-So I posted earlier that my astro season has kicked off, and I’m good to go.
+So I posted earlier that my astronomy season has kicked off, and I’m good to go.
 With the news that Jupiter was in opposition this week (the closest it will come to Earth all year, hence LOOK NOW for your best view), I thought, “Well, yeah, I want to set up”.
 And because it’s a PLANET, not some dark sky object, I can do it from my backyard.

-So on Tuesday, I was in a hurry to setup before Venus disappeared behind a house, and I wanted to show my wife and son, so I set up the scope on our deck.
+So on Tuesday, I was in a hurry to set up before Venus disappeared behind a house, and I wanted to show my wife and son, so I set up the scope on our deck.
 Anyone who knows scopes knows a deck is a bad idea unless it’s cement.
-Otherwise they jiggle if anyone walks.
+Otherwise, they jiggle if anyone walks.
 Hard to get vibrations out, but whatever.
 Anyway, got it set up, quick solar system alignment on Venus, good to go, showed the family, all good.

 Then I did a quick sky tour, realigned on Procyon and Capella, not bad, and then I started doing a quick sky tour while I waited for Jupiter to come up over a house.
 Not awesome, but then again, I hadn’t done ANY OF THE PROPER ALIGNMENT THINGS I know I need to do.